waldirborbajr/dotfiles/README.md

-## My dotfiles
+## W. Borba Jr's dotfiles

-This directory contains the dotfiles for my system
+This is the home of all my dotfiles.
+These are files that add custom configurations to my computer and applications, primarily the terminal.

 ## Requirements